MaxPrem/master_text/5 Discussion.md

 #### Methods to obtain robust models in NIR spectroscopy:
-* Spectral preprocessing: remove random Noise by smoothing, baseline by derivatisation
+* Spectral preprocessing: remove random Noise by smoothing, baseline by derivatization

-* Variable Selection: selecting a few bands from the spectra, can greatlty reduce the models complexity, bands containing noise from the atmospheric CO2 ... should always be removed.
+* Variable Selection: selecting a few bands from the spectra, can greatly reduce the models complexity, bands containing noise from the atmospheric CO2 ... should always be removed.

-* Outlier Removal: removing faulty spectra as well as meassurement erros,
+* Outlier Removal: removing faulty spectra as well as measurement errors,

 * Regularization:
  PLS regression with more than 2-3 components starts overfitting,

 * Elasticnet regression: self regularization

-DeepNets: DropOut makes the neighboured weights more likely to have relevant information, test & val set help to prevent overfiting, backprogration ...
+DeepNets: DropOut makes the neighboured weights more likely to have relevant information, test & val set help to prevent overfitting, backpropagation ...

 ### Spectral preprocessing

-__Preprocessing__ is essential to reduce the variance caused by messurement effects as particle size and surface light scattering effects.
+__Preprocessing__ is essential to reduce the variance caused by measurement effects as particle size and surface light scattering effects.

-Piplene shows high variance regions in the spectra, cutting away...
+Pipeline shows high variance regions in the spectra, cutting away...

-picutures
+pictures
 * full spec
 * full spec 2nd deriv
 * cut spc 0 deriv prp